tedklin/pathviz/README.md

-**Note: This project is currently on hold until I take my school's robot kinematics and dynamics class.
-My hope is that taking that class will give me a better foundation to build off of for this project.**

 # pathviz

 This project aims to serve as a growing collection for concrete implementations and intuitive visualizations of classic algorithms related to path planning.